Welcome to

 Transportation

-Monterey County is well-connected by major highways, including U.S. Route 101 and California State Route 1, providing access to coastal and inland areas.
-Monterey-Salinas Transit (MST) offers bus services throughout the county, connecting cities like Salinas, Monterey, and Carmel to smaller communities and surrounding areas.
-The Monterey Regional Airport provides regional flights to major cities, and the county’s proximity to San Francisco and San Jose International Airports offers additional travel options.
-With its scenic beauty and well-developed transportation infrastructure, Monterey County is a convenient and attractive place to live, work, and visit.
+Monterey County is easily accessible via major routes, including U.S. Route 101 and California State Route 1, which connect its coastal and inland areas.
+The Monterey-Salinas Transit (MST) system provides regional bus service linking major cities such as Monterey, Carmel, and Salinas.
+The Monterey Regional Airport offers convenient flights to major California destinations, while nearby San Francisco and San Jose International Airports provide extended travel options.
+With its scenic roadways and comprehensive transit network, Monterey County combines accessibility with stunning natural beauty, making it a desirable place to live and explore.

 Send A message